 The Compensation Committee of our Board of Directors recommends, reviews and oversees the salaries, benefits and stock option plans for our employees, consultants, directors and other individuals whom we compensate.
 The Compensation Committee also administers our compensation plans.
 The Compensation Committee also performs other duties and responsibilities as set forth in a charter approved by the Board of Directors.
 The members of the Compensation Committee are Mr. Berns (Chair), Mr. Gill and Mr. Wesemann.
 Each member of the Compensation Committee is independent, as independence is defined for purposes of Compensation Committee membership by the listing standards of Nasdaq.
-The Compensation Committee deliberated as needed during regularly scheduled board meetings during the 2006 Fiscal Year and acted by written consent as needed during the 2006 Fiscal Year.
+The Compensation Committee deliberated as needed during regularly scheduled board meetings during the 2007 Fiscal Year and acted by written consent as needed during the 2007 Fiscal Year.

 In making its determinations with respect to executive compensation, the Compensation Committee has not historically engaged the services of a compensation consultant.
-The Compensation Committee annually reviews competitive compensation data prepared by Culpepper and Associates, a provider of worldwide salary surveys and benchmark data for compensation and employee benefit programs in the technology industry.
+The Compensation Committee annually reviews competitive compensation data prepared by Culpepper and Associates, a provider of worldwide salary surveys and benchmark data for compensation and employee benefit programs in the technology industry, as well as compensation data made publicly available by peer group companies.
 The Compensation Committee has the authority to retain, terminate and set the terms of the Company's relationship with any outside advisors who assist the Committee in carrying out its responsibilities.